highsource/storyteller-maven-plugin/README.md

 ```
 mvn verify
-    org.hisrc.storyteller:maven-storyteller-plugin:export-dependency-graph
+    org.hisrc.storyteller:storyteller-maven-plugin:export-dependency-graph
     -Dfile=dependencyGraph.png
 ```

 In this case we execute the `export-dependency-graph` goal of the plugin.
 Since most of the Storyteller goals are intended to be executed in the `verify` phase, it is recommended to run Storyteller with `mvn verify`.

-If you use Storyteller often, it would make sense to add `org.hisrc.storyteller` group to plugin groups in `settings.xml` of your Maven:
+If you use Storyteller often, it would make sense to add the `org.hisrc.storyteller` group to plugin groups in `settings.xml` of your Maven:

 ```
 <settings ...>